cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Open_Shortest_Path_First_-_OSPF.md

 ## Unnumbered Interfaces

-<span id="src-8362922_indexterm-0E2D52F9D77099259846C8574BA6E025">Unnumbered
-</span><span id="src-8362922_indexterm-4E5E0A2B751A07286EFE26D406AB3251">interfaces
-</span>are interfaces without unique IP addresses.
-In OSPFv2,
-configuring unnumbered interfaces reduces the links between routers into pure topological elements, which dramatically simplifies network configuration and reconfiguration.
+Unnumbered interfaces are interfaces without unique IP addresses.
+In OSPFv2, configuring unnumbered interfaces reduces the links between routers into pure topological elements, which dramatically simplifies network configuration and reconfiguration.
 In addition, the routing database contains only the real networks, so the memory footprint is reduced and SPF is faster.

 {{%notice note%}}